-Communication and processing in the brain is accomplished by electrical signals in neurons.
-In many neurological disorders, such as epilepsy or schizophrenia but also ALS, the electrical signaling does not work well.
-Traditionally, scientists have measured these electrical signals by manually piercing individual neurons with a microscopic electrode.
-The technique, called patch clamp electrophysiology, has revealed much of our understanding of brain function and has been awarded multiple Nobel Prizes, but it is a slow and labor intense process which requires a highly skilled operator.
-Another disadvantage of the technology is that the cells are pierced with the electrode and the internal and external environment of the cells are modified which changes their behavior.
-At QurAlis and Q-State Biosciences, we use the Optopatch technology to both stimulate the neurons and record their electrical behavior with light: each neuron emits a brief flash every time it sends an electrical signal.
-We use our custom microscopes to record from more than 100 neurons in parallel, a recording speed 1000's of times higher than that of manual patch clamp.
+Neurological communication and processing are accomplished by electrical signals.
+In many neurological disorders, such as epilepsy or schizophrenia but also ALS, the electrical signaling malfunctions.
+At QurAlis and Q-State Biosciences, we use Q-state’s proprietary technology, the Optopatch, to both stimulate the neurons and record their electrical behavior with light instead of the previously utilized metal electrodes.
+We use our custom microscopes to record from more than 100 neurons in parallel, a recording speed 1000's of times higher than that of manual electrode (patch clamp technology).
 The throughput of Optopatch enables us to rapidly identify unhealthy electrical signaling in diseased neurons and screen for compounds that correct the aberrant behavior.
-By using this technology we have found that the anti-epileptic drug retigabine can rescue activity defects that exist in the neurons of ALS patients.

 Stem Cell Technology

-Thanks to the discoveries of Dr. Yamanaka in 2006 we can now take blood or skin cells from living ALS patients and reprogram these into stem cells.
-These stem cells can then be used to make the motor neurons that are dying in ALS patients.
-These motor neurons carry the same DNA and gene mutations as the ALS patients and can be used to study the disease in laboratory.
-Through these stem cell models, the research community has identified a lot of things that go wrong in the cells of ALS patients.
-These discoveries can be used to discover and develop new medicines for ALS patients.
-This is exactly what QurAlis is doing and what were a really good at.
-Also, we hope that through these stem cell models we will be able to identify the cause of the disease for the large group of ALS patients for which we have not been able to identify any ALS genes yet.
+Building on the discoveries of Dr. Yamanaka in 2006 in the field of stem cell reprogramming, QurAlis’ founders have developed a method to harvest normal skin cells from ALS patients and transform them into a variety of cells such as the motor neurons that are dying in ALS patients.
+These motor neurons carry the same DNA and gene mutations as the ALS patients and can be used to model the disease in laboratory.
+Through these models we hope we will be able to identify new therapeutics for known ALS genes and, potentially, the cause of the disease for the large group of ALS patients for which we have not been able to identify any ALS genes yet.